mumtazf/conversational_recsys/notes.md

    1. If a user doesn't care about processor types then we choose the most frequently occuring processors within our dataset as a default.
    2. For user intention about prcoessors -- Uses binary classification by implementing sentence-level transformer to detect whether the user's response said yes or no

+Current benefits:
+1. It doesn't ask users too many questions.
+Like it doesn't look like that they're being interrogated.
+This version is more conversational
+2. Cosine similarity help us understand what options are closest even though they might not be the exact match

+Current limitations:
+1. It does not accept a budget range